vinser/flibgolite-docs/site/content/en/docs/advanced.md

 ### _8. Build from sources_

-If you have any security doubts about prebuilded executables or there is no suitable one for your hardware and OS you may easily build it yourself.
+If you have any security doubts about prebuilt executables or there is no suitable one for your hardware and OS you may easily build it yourself.
 To build an executable install [Go](https://go.dev/dl/), [Git](https://git-scm.com/downloads), clone [FLibGoLite repository](https://github.com/vinser/flibgolite) and run
 ```console
 go build ./cmd/flibgolite